jhund/rails-recipes/index.md

 #### [How to change objects](pages/how_to_change_objects.html)

-This guide helps you decide on the right approach when changing data.
+This flowchart helps you decide on the right approach when changing data.
 It's about Rails magic vs. Object Oriented best practices.